jorgeacunam/jorgeacunam.github.io/_pages/profiles.md

 profiles:
   # if you want to include more than one profile, just replicate the following block
-  # and create one content file for each profile inside _pages/
+  # and create one content file for each profile inside _pages
   - align: right
     image: SOFÍA.jpg
     content: about_einstein.md